The original article. "

 Foams with negative Poisson's ratios were produced from conventional low density open-cell polymer foams by causing the ribs of each cell to permanently protrude inward, resulting in a re-entrant structure.
 Specimens of conventional foam were compressed triaxially, i.e. in three orthogonal directions, and were placed in a mold.
 The mold was heated to a temperature slightly above the softening temperature of the foam material.
 Stress strain curves and curves of nonlinear behavior are given below.
 These foams are essentially isotropic; they do not depend on anisotropy to achieve the effects observed.
 Applications of novel, re-entrant foams with negative Poisson's ratios may be envisaged in view of the above.
 An example of the practical application of a particular value of Poisson's ratio is the cork of a wine bottle.
 The cork must be easily inserted and removed, yet it also must withstand the pressure from within the bottle.
 Rubber, with a Poisson's ratio of 0.5, could not be used for this purpose because it would expand when compressed into the neck of the bottle and would jam.
 Cork, by contrast, with a Poisson's ratio of nearly zero, is ideal in this application.
 It is anticipated that re-entrant foams may be used in such applications as sponges, robust shock absorbing material, air filters, biomaterials and fasteners.
 Negative Poisson's ratio effects can result from non-affine deformation, from certain chiral microstructures, on an atomic scale, or from structural hierarchy.
 Negative Poisson's ratio materials can exhibit slow decay of stress according to Saint-Venant's principle.
 Later writers have called such materials anti-rubber, auxetic (auxetics), or dilatational.
 These materials are an example of extremal materials.
 They have also been called metamaterials by later writers.
 Some recent writers use the word architected materials or architectured materials.
 Combined foam animation shows normal and re-entrant foams together.
+Bottom: recent articles.

 There are several U. S. patents as well as Canada and overseas patents.